dcrapis/oceandao-wiki/Proposal-Ideas.md

 ## Shortlist

-- Networking / "hitting the phones" to increase data *consumption* or *supply* in Ocean Market
+- Networking / "hitting the phones" to increase data supply and data consumption in Ocean Market
 - Creating data that you think will be popular / consumed on Ocean Market.
 - Integrate streaming data services.
 Of special interest: Streamr, WebSockets, and GraphQL Subscriptions
 - Integrate as data services: Filecoin, Chainlink, OpenMined, CoinMarketCap, Messari, Numerai, Energy Web Foundation, phone data